The Language of Butterflies: How Thieves, Collectors, and Scientists Uncovered the Secrets of the World's Most Beautiful Insects

 The only thing available 3

-This amazing book by Wendy Williams is about some of the most resilient creatures on our planet, butterflies, and their role in our ecosystem and in the lives of all humankind.
-Butterflies are one of our most beloved insects.
-There are exhibitions and even whole gardens of butterflies.
-This is one of those rare insects that we are happy to let into our lives.
-But what is it that attracts us so much to these creatures?
-And how is their life really organized?
-This unique book by science journalist Wendy Williams reveals the secrets of the "fluttering flowers" - creatures far more intelligent and resilient than we are used to thinking.
-Monarch butterflies migrate thousands of miles each year from Canada to Mexico.
-Other species of butterflies have learned to trick ants into taking care of themselves.
-Butterfly scales are giving scientists ideas for medical technologies that are destined to save lives.
-Williams describes butterfly habitats around the world and introduces readers not only to the different species of these insects, but also to the scientists who have devoted their lives to studying them.
-Poignant, engaging, and insightful, this book will open the reader's eyes to the extraordinary importance of butterflies in our world.
+This amazing book by Wendy Williams is about some of the most resilient creatures on our planet – butterflies, their role in our ecosystem and in the life of all humanity.
+Butterflies are one of our favorite insects.
+There are exhibitions and even entire butterfly gardens.
+This is one of those rare insects that we happily let into our lives.
+But what attracts us to these creatures?
+And how do their lives really work?
+This unique book by science journalist Wendy Williams tells about the secrets of “fluttering flowers” – creatures that are much smarter and more resilient than we usually think.
+Monarch butterflies migrate thousands of miles from Canada to Mexico every year.
+Other species of butterflies have learned to trick ants into taking care of them.
+Butterfly scales give scientists ideas for medical technologies that are destined to save lives.
+Williams talks about the habitats of butterflies around the world and introduces readers not only to different species of these insects, but also to the scientists who have dedicated their lives to studying them.
+Heartfelt, gripping and profound, this book will open the reader's eyes to the exceptional importance of butterflies in our world.

 See also: